Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Periodic Solutions to Gross-Pitaevskii via Linking

 Given a point $\widehat{\mathbf{b}} \in \call_{\wma},$ owing to the degeneracy discussed above, cf. Assumption A, the unit tangent vector to $\call_{\wma}$ at $\widehat{\mathbf{b}}$ is a null-eigenvector of $D^2 \calh^{n,\omega_0}.$ Fixing an orientation for the curve $\call_{\wma},$ we may, with no loss of generality, assume that $(e_1)_{\wmb}$ is the unit tangent vector to $\call_{\wma}$ that is consistent with the orientation.
 For any $\delta > 0,$ we introduce the $\delta-$neighborhood of $\call_{\wma}$ by

 We will be interested in sets $\call_{\wma}^\delta$ for suitably small $\delta > 0,$ and we will make this precise shortly.
-However, before doing so, let us remark that for such $\delta,$ we will continue to denote points of the set $\call_{\wma}^\delta$ \textit{with} hats, for instance $\wmp.$ This is done as a reminder that $\calh^{n,\omega_0}(\wmp,d)$ should be interpreted in the sense of Remark \ref{rem:convention}.
+However, before doing so, let us remark that for such $\delta,$ we will continue to denote points of the set $\call_{\wma}^\delta$ \textit{with} hats to remain consistent with \eqref{eq:convention 2}.

-We will be interested in sets $\call_{\wma}^\delta$ where $\delta$ is sufficiently small so that the following hold, see figure 4 below: \begin{itemize} \item The closure $\overline{\call_{\wma}^\delta}$ is contained strictly in $(\bD^*)^{N_R}.$ \item The neighborhood $\call_{\wma}^\delta$ admits the following system of local coordinates $(y_1, \cdots, y_{2N_R})$ defined using $(e_1, \cdots, e_{2N_R})$ introduced above: given a point $\wmp \in \overline{\call_{\wma}^\delta},$ for $\delta > 0$ sufficiently small, there exists a \textit{unique} point $\wma_\theta := e(\theta)\wma \in \call_{\wma}$ which is closest to $\wmp.$ Set $y_1(\wmp) = \theta.$ Next, denote by $\pi_\theta$ the $2N_R -1 $ dimensional plane passing through $\wma_\theta$ and normal $(e_1)_{\wma_\theta}.$ Then for $\delta$ as above, each point $\widehat{\mathbf{q}} \in \call_{\wma}^\delta$ verifying $\widehat{\mathbf{q}} \in \pi_\theta$ has first component $y_1(\widehat{\mathbf{q}}) = \theta.$ Write $\pi_\theta^\delta := \pi_\theta \cap \call_{\wma}^\delta$ for the $2N_R - 1$ dimensional disc in the plane $\pi_\theta$ of radius $\delta.$ Then naturally, $\pi_\theta^\delta $ has an orthonormal system of coordinates given by $(e_2)_{\wma_\theta}, \cdots, (e_{2N_R - 1})_{\wma_\theta}.$ Furthermore, since for $\delta > 0,$ any point in $\widehat{\mathbf{q}} \in \call_{\wma}^\delta$ belongs to one and only one $\pi_\theta^\delta,$ we will write $\widehat{\mathbf{q}} = (y_1, y_2, \cdots, y_{2N_R})$ where $y_1(\widehat{\mathbf{q}}) = \theta$ is as defined before and the coordinates $(y_2, \cdots, y_{2N_R})$ are the coordinates of $\widehat{\mathbf{q}} \in \pi_\theta^\delta$ in the basis described above.
-Note that by compactness and smoothness of the curve $\call_{\wma}^\delta,$ this system of coordinates is well-defined for all $\delta$ sufficiently small, say $0 < \delta \leq \delta_*.$ See Figure 4. \end{itemize}
+We will be interested in sets $\call_{\wma}^\delta$ where $\delta$ is sufficiently small so that the following hold, see figure 3 below: \begin{itemize} \item The closure $\overline{\call_{\wma}^\delta}$ is contained strictly in $(\bD^*)^{N_R}.$ \item The neighborhood $\call_{\wma}^\delta$ admits the following system of local coordinates $(y_1, \cdots, y_{2N_R})$ defined using $(e_1, \cdots, e_{2N_R})$ introduced above: given a point $\wmp \in \overline{\call_{\wma}^\delta},$ for $\delta > 0$ sufficiently small, there exists a \textit{unique} point $\wma_\theta := e^{i\theta}\wma \in \call_{\wma}$ which is closest to $\wmp.$ Set $y_1(\wmp) = \theta.$ Next, denote by $\pi_\theta$ the $2N_R -1 $ dimensional plane passing through $\wma_\theta$ and normal $(e_1)_{\wma_\theta}.$ Then for $\delta$ as above, each point $\widehat{\mathbf{q}} \in \call_{\wma}^\delta$ verifying $\widehat{\mathbf{q}} \in \pi_\theta$ has first component $y_1(\widehat{\mathbf{q}}) = \theta.$ Write $\pi_\theta^\delta := \pi_\theta \cap \call_{\wma}^\delta$ for the $2N_R - 1$ dimensional disc in the plane $\pi_\theta$ of radius $\delta.$ Then naturally, $\pi_\theta^\delta $ has an orthonormal system of coordinates given by $(e_2)_{\wma_\theta}, \cdots, (e_{2N_R - 1})_{\wma_\theta}.$ Furthermore, since for $\delta > 0,$ any point in $\widehat{\mathbf{q}} \in \call_{\wma}^\delta$ belongs to one and only one $\pi_\theta^\delta,$ we will write $\widehat{\mathbf{q}} = (y_1, y_2, \cdots, y_{2N_R})$ where $y_1(\widehat{\mathbf{q}}) = \theta$ is as defined before and the coordinates $(y_2, \cdots, y_{2N_R})$ are the coordinates of $\widehat{\mathbf{q}} \in \pi_\theta^\delta$ in the basis described above.
+Note that by compactness and smoothness of the curve $\call_{\wma}^\delta,$ this system of coordinates is well-defined for all $\delta$ sufficiently small, say $0 < \delta \leq \delta_*.$ See Figure 3. \end{itemize}

 Let $d$ be fixed as in the statement of the theorem so that we may frequently suppress it from our notations.
 Given local coordinates as in the preceding paragraph, by Assumption A there exist real numbers $\lambda_1 = 0$ and $\lambda_2, \cdots, \lambda_{2N_R} > 0,$ and a positive integer $1 \leq S \leq 2N_R$ such that for any $\wmp = (y_1,\cdots, y_{2N_R}) \in \call_{\wma}^\delta,$ we may write